-Attendance is a school requirement.
+Attendance is a school requirement and an important factor in ensuring a successful learning outcome.

 EXAMS

 Typically, the class exams will consist of several exams of equal weight as well as homework and quizzes throughout the sessions.
 Exams may include questions from class discussions.
 All exams are individual deliverables.
 These activities enable the student to accumulate points which will be used to calculate grade performance.
 Exams are designed to demonstrate a student's mastery of concepts being discussed and consist mostly of short answers and calculations related to the material being discussed.
 The exam format is closed book with no electronic devices allowed.
 Failure to follow exam rules will earn 0 points or "F" grade for that exam.